-The Project Greenlight team has divided evaluation criteria into three investment gates.
-We summarize them briefly here, and provide more detailed information below.
+The Project Greenlight team has divided evaluation criteria into three assessment gates:

 Assessment 1 is a pre-screening of incoming submissions.
 This ensures proponents meet minimum eligibility thresholds before the Project Greenlight team shares shortlisted submissions with the member.